glbala87/ELLA_tool/docs/technical/filtering.md

 A set of filters are implemented in ELLA, and the modularity of them makes is easy to construct complex filter chains, and reasonably easy to implement new filters.

-See [Concepts](/concepts/filtering.md) for per-filter details and examples, and `src/vardb/testdata/filterconfigs.json` for further examples.
+See [Concepts](/concepts/filtering.md) for per-filter details and examples, and `src/vardb/testdata/filterconfigs.json` for examples of a complete setup.

-The schema is located in `src/vardb/datamodel/jsonschemas/filterconfig_v1.json`
+The schema is located in `src/vardb/datamodel/jsonschemas/filterconfig_v1.json`.